shockmediabv/myshock-php-client/README.md

     * In this example, we use the `listDomains` method to retrieve the first 10 domains owned by the user, sorted by name in ascending order.

-## Authentication Schemes Supported
+## Authentication

-* **ApiKey:** The recommended scheme, which can be limited in scope and can be IP-restricted.
+The API supports API key authentication using the **ApiKey** scheme.
-* **Basic:** Basic HTTP authentication using a Base64 encoded string of the username and password. ⚠ Warning: This method provides full access to the user account and is less secure.
-Use API tokens wherever possible.
+API keys can be limited in scope and IP-restricted.

 ### Creating API keys